FEMA Flood Map Service Center: Welcome!

 FEMA flood maps are continually updated through a variety of processes.
 Effective information that you download or print from this site may change or become superseded by new maps over time.
 For additional information, please see the Flood Hazard Mapping Updates Overview Fact Sheet

-Hazus 3.2 Now Available - The Hazus team has deployed Hazus 3.2.
+Hazus 4.0 (Tsunami) Now Available: The Hazus Team has deployed Hazus 4.0 - Tsunami Module.
 The software can be downloaded for free on the FEMA Flood Map Service Center (MSC) Hazus Download page.
-Hazus 3.2 is now supported on ArcGIS 10.4 and Windows 10 64-bit, with continued support for Windows 8.1 and 7 (64-bit only).
+Hazus 4.0 is supported on ArcGIS 10.4 and Windows 10 64-bit, with continued support for Windows 8.1 and 7 (64-bit only).

 NOTE: You must uninstall any existing versions of Hazus and all Microsoft SQL components from your computer before downloading and ensure that you have ArcGIS 10.4 on your computer.
-When installing ArcGIS 10.4, a patch must be applied for Hazus 3.2 to properly display ArcGIS attribute tables from the ArcMap Table of Contents.
+When installing ArcGIS 10.4, a patch must be applied for Hazus 4.0 to properly display ArcGIS attribute tables from the ArcMap Table of Contents.
 Additional details are available in the User Release Notes as part of the Hazus Installation package.
 The patch is available at: http://support.esri.com/download/7427.
-Please read the Getting Started Guide in the HAZUS_APP folder from the MSC download for further details..

 For questions or issues, feel free to contact the Hazus Help Desk at email@example.com.